bmcurutan/RottenTomatoesWannabe/README.md

 - I encountered some issues with detecting the network connection, but then eventually found a CocoaPod solution to use rather than building everything from scratch
 - Encountered issues with trying to implement 3D touch; the cells were returning errors or nil values since the movie data was not yet passed to the details view controller
 - Issues with re-formatting the release date string for movies into long date format while still fitting into the UI
+- Originally I implemented 3D touch to preview the movie details screen from the list screen, but there were some alignment and data issues such that the wrong movie would be displayed.

 ## License